-The Women's Chorus connects women experiencing severe poverty and homelessness with the healing power of music.
+Launched in September 2018 by David McCue and Kristo Kondakçi as a project of the Eureka Ensemble, The Women’s Chorus (TWC) connects women experiencing poverty and homelessness with the healing power of music.

 On May 12 a concert was produced by the Eureka Ensemble of music entirely by women composers.
-One of the pieces was a new composition entitled “Sheltering Voices”, based on a poem about the experience of homelessness for women.
+One of the pieces was a new composition entitled “Sheltering Voices” a eureka commission by composer Stephanie Ann boyd, based on a poem about the experience of homelessness for women.

 Two months prior to the concert, the Eureka team auditioned a small group of women from homeless shelters in Boston and Cambridge to learn how to sing in a choir and to learn the new piece.
 Each singer was called a Fellow and was to be paid a stipend for singing in the performance.

 Ten days before the performance, with the support and encouragement of Maritsa Rosario, GM of TWLP, more singers were auditioned at The Women’s Lunch Place, many of whom were both capable and enthusiastic.
 It was too late to teach them the whole piece, so Eureka invited those who wanted to sing in the concert, sit in the front two rows and sing “Amazing Grace” as an encore.

 The concert was a great success and the courageous women singers of the encore were rewarded with a standing ovation from an enthusiastic audience.

 Follow up conversations uncovered a strong interest by all parties to build on the experience by creating a new permanent chorus made up of homeless women sourced from The Women’s Lunch Place, Pine Street Inn and Rosie’s Place.